-The objective of monetary policy is to manage the economy by manipulating interest rates – specifically the federal funds rate.
-Expansionary monetary policy lowers the federal funds rate by increasing the money supply – thereby making more business ventures worth pursuing and expanding the economy.
-Expansionary policies are used when the economy is in a recession and the Federal Reserve wishes to increase employment and economic growth.
-Expansionary policies are frequently referred to as “easy money” because more money is made available for banks to lend.
+Monetary policy aims to manage the economy by manipulating interest rates – specifically the federal funds rate.
+Expansionary monetary policy lowers the federal funds rate by increasing the money supply, making more business ventures worth pursuing and expanding the economy.
+A central bank uses expansionary policies when the economy is in a recession and wishes to increase employment and economic growth.
+Expansionary policies are frequently referred to as “easy money” because more money is available for banks to lend.
 In the graph below, the monetary policy increases the aggregate demand from AD1 to AD2.
 The economy’s output increases from Q1 to Q2.
 Higher prices result from expansionary monetary policy, as shown by the price level rising from P1 to P2.

 On the other hand, contractionary monetary policy slows the rate of growth of the money supply to decelerate an overheated economy and reduce inflationary pressures.
 Contractionary policies are also referred to as “tight money” because less money is made available to borrow.